-Children’s Urgent Care seeks to provide best and safest care closer to home.
-As a group, we have 55+ providers treating patients at seven sites on nights and weekends.
+Children’s Urgent Care seeks to provide best and safest care close to home.
+As group, we have 55+ providers treating patients at 7 sites on nights and weekends.
 As the group has grown, we have identified a need to standardize education and formalize competencies for pediatric urgent care providers.
-The Urgent Care Skills Series will serve the education needs of physicians and advance-practice providers working in the pediatric urgent care setting.
-The sessions will also be open to the Children’s Medical Group primary care providers seeking to enhance their skills and competencies in the acute management of common ambulatory conditions.
+Throughout 2019 we have increased our collaboration with Pediatric Urgent Cares at major Pediatric Hospitals across the country in an effort to diversify our speakers and participants.
+The Urgent Care Webinar Series serves the education needs of physicians and advance-practice providers working in the Pediatric Urgent Care setting.
+The sessions are also open to Children’s Medical Group Primary Care providers seeking to enhance their competencies in the acute management of common conditions.

 ACCME Accreditation Statement

 The Medical College of Wisconsin is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education to physicians.

 AMA Credit Designation Statement